in-tents/Mitochondria/Whitepaper.md

 # Mitochondria Tokenomics
 This project is powered by $MITY, an ERC20 token.
 On launch, a $MITY can be purchased for 0.03089294 ETH, where it stays in your wallet.
+The goal is for 1 $MITY to be a daily living wage in most parts of the United States.
+I need to be sure this system works locally, and I cannot speak for my african, asian, european, etc., homies.

 After launch, its value will be driven by:
 1) The perceived quality and impact of the educational resources it supports
 2) Its utility within the platform
 3) The growth of the Mitochondria ecosystem

-A 10% Purchasers Fee on all purchased $MITY goes to the DAO treasury, 10% of the Purchaser Fee goes to the founders wallet.
+A 10% Purchasers Fee on all purchased $MITY goes to the DAO treasury.
-I just can't have people whaling about.
+I just can't have people whaling about, and I also won't do this for free.
 Given that the token is backed by education, use of the education, and demand for the education, the value trajectory is positive.

 # Quality Assurance